How to enjoy life in a wheelchair

-Hello and welcome to the new mobile friendly responsive tetraplegic living website.
-My name is Penn, I'm 45 years old and live in the small Devon fishing port of Brixham situated on the south-west coast of England.
+Welcome to Tetraplegic Living.
+Firstly let me introduce myself to you, my name is Penn, I am 45 years old and I live in the picturesque fishing port town of Brixham in Devon which is located on the south-west coast of England

 On May 18, 1986 at approximately 6 o'clock in the evening I dived into an outdoor swimming pool here in Brixham and hit my head on the bottom of the pool.
 I was transferred to Torbay Hospital where it was discovered I had broken my neck at the C5 level.
 After being transferred to The Duke of Cornwall Spinal Treatment Centre at Salisbury in Wiltshire I was given the devastating news that I would never walk again and would most likely spend the rest of my life in a wheelchair.

 Life is what you make of it